Modification of Judgments

 The new maintenance amount, regardless of whether it is increased or decreased, may only be ordered retroactive to the date you filed the modification request.
 That’s why it’s important to talk to your divorce lawyer as soon as you think you need to adjust your spousal support agreement.

-Learn more about how Stern Perkoski works with clients to address Maintenance (Alimony).
+Learn more about how Stern Perkoski Mendez works with clients to address Maintenance (Alimony).

-Modification of Child Support in Evanston, Chicago and Lake Forest
+Modification of Child Support in Evanston, Chicago, Lake Forest and Oak Brook

 Child support payments are made to the parent with the majority of parenting time to assist with the financial burden of raising the child.
 A child support agreement in Chicago, the North Shore and the surrounding suburbs is usually modified when: